volkszaehler/mbmd/README.md

 ## Installation

-The installation consists necessarily of a hardware and a software part.
+The installation consists of a hardware and a software part.
 Make sure you buy/fetch the following things before starting:

 * A SDM630 smart meter, the MODBUS version.